J. Janewa Osei-Tutu

 Associate Professor of Law

 B.A.
-University of Toronto
+(Hons.)
+University of Toronto (Toronto, Ontario)

-Osei-Tutu’s experience includes commercial law practice with leading law firms in Canada and Ghana.
-As part of a multi-national team, Professor Osei-Tutu clerked as an Associate Legal Officer for Trial Chamber II at the United Nations International Criminal Tribunal for Rwanda in Tanzania.
-She is a member of the bar in New York and Ontario (inactive).
+She joined academia after several years of intellectual property (IP) practice as Legal Counsel to the Patent & Trademark Office, and the IP Policy Directorate at Industry Canada (USPTO equivalent).
+In that capacity, Osei-Tutu advised the Canadian government on the IP aspects of certain trade negotiations, as well as IP submissions to international organizations, such as the WIPO and the WTO.
+In addition, she advised on complex litigation and legislative reform of Canada’s IP laws.
+Osei-Tutu’s legal experience includes commercial law practice with leading law firms in Canada and Ghana.
+She also clerked as an Associate Legal Officer for Trial Chamber II at the United Nations International Criminal Tribunal for Rwanda in Tanzania.
+OseiTutu is a member of the bar in New York and Ontario (inactive).

 Courses: Contract Law, Trademark Law, International Intellectual Property Law, Intellectual Property & Human Rights, and Fashion & Design Law.